Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/home.md

 Documentation for Streamer.bot.
 Here are the changelogs and information on all aspects of the application.

-Additionally, there are channels on the Stremer.bot discord to seek help/support, share discoveries, and present what you're working on.
+Additionally, there are channels on the Streamer.bot discord to seek help/support, share discoveries, and present what you're working on.
 The application can advance/evolve optimally if we all share new/interesting ways to do things.

 If you would like to help build this wiki with information, please get in contact with me on Discord 😃